TingyiZhang/BingeFinder/README.md

 # Binge Finder

-Recommend me TV Shows and Movies to watch that are popular on Twitter.
+Recommend TV Shows and Movies based on sentiment analyze results of tweets.

 ## Product Mission

-For TV & Movie Lovers
-Who want recommendation based on popularity and “trends”
-The Binge Finder  is an easy to use recommender
+The Binge Finder is an easy to use recommender.
-That recommends you 5 most talked about movies and TV shows on Twitter
+Unlike endless and sometimes unobjective recommendations on Netflix，Binge Finder recommends you Top 5 loved and Top 5 controversial TV shows based on Twitter comments analyze.

-Unlike never ending recommendations on Netflix
-Our product provides you with the most loved content curated by public opinion
+### Target Users
+For TV shows Lovers who want recommendation based on popularity and real public reviews.

 ## User Stories
-1. As an audience, I want recommendation of top 5 TV shows that are most talked about.
+1. As an audience, I want recommendation of top 5 TV shows that are most loved.
-2. As an audience, I want recommendation of top 5 TV shows that are the most loved.
+2. As an audience, I want recommendation of top 5 TV shows that are the most controversial.
-3. As an audience I want  recommendation of top 5 TV shows that are the most loved for a particular genre.
-4. As an audience I want  recommendation of top 5 TV shows that are the most loved for all genres.

 ## Architecture
 <img src="https://github.com/TingyiZhang/mini-project1-twitter-feeds-library/blob/master/binge-arch.jpg">